SteveSimpson/archiver/README.md

 # archiver

 Scripts to create and backup a file &amp; photo archive from my random collection of drives

+The goal of this is to create a a single *archive* copy and store all the references and metadata in a database.

+## Phases

+### Phase 1

+Create the Archive

 ## Scripts